co1inco/mp3Splitter/README.md

   -artist name, genre, releasedate, album name

-  (uses the same data for evry track)
+  (uses the same data for every track)

   (change in the script)